bluesky-social/atproto/.changeset/stupid-spiders-buy.md

 "@atproto/api": patch
 ---

-Allow instantiating an api Agent with a string or URL
+Allow instantiating an API Agent with a string or URL